 Bankruptcy Facts for Most Are Really Just Myths

 I find it fascinating how much people assume about bankruptcy rather than know.
 I went through the same learning curve as well.
-When I went bankrupt in 1990 I didn’t know anything about bankruptcy other than it felt terrible and I was in a really bad spot.
+When I went bankrupt in 1990, I didn’t know anything about bankruptcy other than it felt terrible, and I was in an awful spot.

 Bankruptcy Can Be Better Understood if You Take a Few Minutes

-The bottom line here is before you simply say bankruptcy is going to ruin your life and be the worst thing you’ve ever done; get the facts.
+The bottom line here is before you say bankruptcy is going to ruin your life and be the worst thing you’ve ever done, get the facts.